Yisrael Bak: Early life and emmigration to Safed

 At the age of 19, he opened a Hebrew printing house, which operated for 9 years.
-He left Europe in 1831 to avoid the Russian cantonist draft for his son Nissan, and brought a printing press with him when he immigrated to the Land of Israel.
-He settled in Safed and established a printing house there.
-Bak was injured during the 1834 looting of Safed and had an enduring limp all his life.
-His prized printing press was badly damaged.
-He is said to have also practiced medicine, although he did not study it in an orderly manner, so that when the Egyptian governor of the country, Ibrahim Pasha, fell ill, Bak helped him in his recovery.
+He left Europe in 1831 to avoid the Russian cantonist draft for his son Nissan, and brought a printing press with him when he immigrated with his family to the Land of Israel.
+After a 2000 mile journey, he arrived in 1832 in Safed and established a printing house.